Ethiopia declares state of emergency after PM's resignation

 For a factbox on Ethiopia’s main ethnic groups, click on

-Additional reporting by Katharine Houreld; editing by Andrew Roche
+Additional reporting by Katharine Houreld; editing by Andrew Roche and John Stonestreet